Sufyx/Pet-Adoption/README.md

   -  Registered (logged in): Home, profile page, advanced search, pet cards with ability to adopt/foster/save pets.
   -  Administrator: All registered user access, plus: Able to add/edit/delete pets, view/edit other users profiles.

-- Logged users may perform the following actions on the pets:
+- Logged users may perform the following actions on the pets in the website:
   - **Adopt/foster:** Only doable for pets that were not adopted/fostered by another user. <br>
   The user will then become the pet's owner, and it will no longer be available for other users to adopt/foster. <br>
   Will add the pet to the user's pets-page on their profile, under "adopted/fostered pets".